- Transfer money internationally and pay no transaction fees.

 How to transfer money with Send

-You’ll need to open an account by providing your name and contact details, and verify your identity with driving licence or passport details.
+You’ll need to open an account by providing your name and contact details and verify your identity with a driving licence or passport details.

 Then you’ll be required to link a bank account that you’ll use to fund your transfers.
 You can also use PoliPay or PayID.

 You can send as little as $250, with no upper limit.
-There’s also a recurring payments option, to save you time if your need to make regular transfers.
+There’s also a recurring payment option to save time if you need to make regular transfers.
 You can also set up a payment to occur only when a target favourable exchange rate is reached, and Send will send you an alert if and when this happens.